pu2clr/SI4735/README.md

 It has been observed in several tests.
 Some tips:

-* Avoid using the computer connected to the mains during testing.
+1. Avoid using the computer connected to the mains during testing.
 The electrical grid can disturb the communication between the Arduino based board and the SI47XX device;
-* The RESET pin is not configured properly.
+2. The RESET pin is not configured properly.
 Check the connection of the SI47XX pin 15 (RST) and the Arduino based board;
-* If the SI47XX pin 16 (SEN) is grounded, the I2C bus address must be 0x11, otherwise it must be 0x63 (the default I2C bus address is 0x11).
-Preferably, keep this pin grounded.
+3. If the SI47XX pin 16 (SEN) is grounded, the I2C bus address must be 0x11, otherwise it must be 0x63 (the default I2C bus address is 0x11).
+Preferably, keep this pin grounded;
-* Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins.
+4. Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins;
+5. Check the pull-up resistors connected to the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device;
+6. Check the voltage on SI47XX pin 15 (RST).
+It should be 3.3V.
+All digital pins of your Arduino board should have 3.3V.
+If it is greater than 3.3V, probably you are using an 5V board;
+7. If you are using the board Arduino Pro Mini 3.3V (8MHz), be sure you selected the correct board on Tools menu, Processor: __"Atmega328P (3.3V, 8MHz)"__.
+By default, the Arduino IDE uses the 5V processor version;
-* Check the external crystal and its capacitors connections.
+8. Check the external crystal and its capacitors connections.

 __Attention__: The pins numbers above is considering Si473x-D60(SSOP) package.